 Receiving your medication

 The guidance we send will contain details of how to check your blood pressure, and what to do if it is outside the normal range.
-If you are ever unsure or feel that you need more support during this process, you can contact the team at any time via your portal.
+If you are ever unsure or feel that you need more support during this process, please contact us via our Virtual Assistant service.
+If our Virtual Assistant is unable to answer your query, you will be transferred to a member of our Customer Support team during our opening hours (Mon-Fri, 8am-6pm).

-In Week 3, we will ask you to complete an Adult ADHD Self-Report Scale (ASRS), which is included in your Response to Treatment Form.
+In Week 3, we will ask you to complete an Adult ADHD Self-Report Scale (ASRS).
 If there is anything of concern in your updates, we will get in touch.

 In Week 4 we will review your progress and, if everything is going smoothly, we will send out your second month’s prescription.
 This may be a continuation of your current treatment titration, or we may need to make some adjustments to your treatment plan.